 Learning and Performance Technology Job Outlook

 The demand for qualified employees in the field of Learning and Performance Technology is growing as technical and distance learning education techniques expand in the global marketplace.
-According to the Occupational Outlook Handbook, 2019-20 Edition, from the Bureau of Labor Statistics, employment of training and development specialists is projected to grow 9 percent from 2019 to 2029, faster than average for all occupations.
-They found the median salaries for training and development professionals were $61,210 in 2019, with salaries for training and development managers averaging $113,350.
+According to the Occupational Outlook Handbook, 2019-20 Edition, from the Bureau of Labor Statistics, employment of training and development specialists is projected to grow 11% from 2020 to 2030, faster than average for all occupations.
+They found the median salaries for training and development professionals were $61,570 in 2021, with salaries for training and development managers averaging $120,130.

 Looking for more info?